 National Collegiate Equestrian Association - NCEA (NCAA Emerging Sport)

-The National Collegiate Equestrian Association (NCEA), formerly known as Varsity Equestrian, in concert with the mission and vision of the National Collegiate Athletic Association (NCAA), is committed to providing collegiate opportunities for female equestrian student-athletes to compete at the highest level, while embracing equity, diversity and promoting academic and competitive excellence.
+The National Collegiate Equestrian Association (NCEA), in concert with the mission and vision of the National Collegiate Athletic Association (NCAA), is committed to providing collegiate opportunities for female equestrian student-athletes to compete at the highest level, while embracing equity, diversity and promoting academic and competitive excellence.
 NCAA Equestrian student-athletes, coaches, and programs adhere to their respective NCAA Division rules and regulations.
-Currently 23 colleges and universities sponsor equestrian as an NCAA emerging sport with more being added each year.
+Currently 25 colleges and universities sponsor equestrian as an NCAA Emerging Sport for Women with more being added each year.
 More than 1,400 women are listed on NCAA team rosters across the United States.
 The NCEA is proud to be recognized as a US Equestrian Education Partner.

-The NCEA features a head-to-head team competition format in four events: Hunter Seat Equitation on the Flat and Over Fences, Western Horsemanship and Reining.
+The NCEA features a head-to-head team competition format in four events: Jumping Seat Equitation on the Flat and Over Fences, Western Horsemanship and Reining.
 Student-athletes from each team are matched by random draw prior to the meet for each event and have a four minute warm up prior to competition.
 Horses are designated by event to be ridden by each pair of opposing student-athletes competing head-to-head.
 The rider receiving the higher score from the judges earns a point for her team.
 The team with the most combined points from the four events is the winner.